-The Suzhou-Shanghai Field School is a three-week intensive program for undergraduate students of various disciplinary backgrounds.
+Funded by the Australian Government's New Colombo Plan, the Suzhou-Shanghai Field School is a three-week intensive program for undergraduate students of various disciplinary backgrounds.

 Our field school offers a rich China experience for students.
 Featuring language classes and academic lectures, complimented with visits to leading companies and cultural sites, this is an incredible learning opportunity for students of all disciplines.

 In 2019, following a day of preparatory lectures in Sydney, students will spend six days in historic Suzhou, based at the University of Sydney’s Centre in China, combining language classes with site visits around the Suzhou Industrial Park, a historic silk factory, and GCL Energy Center - China’s largest automated solar panel factory.
 We then spend three days in Hangzhou, taking in the National Tea Museum in the picturesque ‘Dragon Well’ district, as well as IT giant Alibaba’s headquarters and visits to their cashless concept stores, not to mention historic West Lake.
 Travelling by high-speed train to Shanghai, students begin with a lecture program in the School of International Affairs at our partner institution Shanghai Jiao Tong University.
-In Shanghai we will meet a range of government, business and social enterprises, including the Australian High Commission and AusTrade Landing Pad, local and international corporations such as Rio Tinto, MWE Lawyers, Baldwin Boyle Group, blockchain start-up Walimai, and new 020 charity store Buy 42.
+In Shanghai we will meet a range of government, business and social enterprises, including Austrade and NSW Government office, local and international corporations such as Rio Tinto, MWE Lawyers, Baldwin Boyle Group, blockchain start-up Walimai, and new 020 charity store Buy 42.
 Staying near the historic former French Concession area, we also explore cultural sites such as the Long Museum Pudong, the Powerstation of Art in the rapidly expanding West Bund precinct, and the thriving business district of Liujiazui.

 6 senior credit points - Arts elective or Asian Studies.
 No prerequisite for entry – any undergraduate student who has room for an Arts elective can apply.